syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

   - [AI Commit Message Tutorial](../GUI/AI-Commenting-Tutorial.md) for quickstart tutorials on using SmartGit's AI Commenting features.
   - [AI Commit Annotations](../GUI/AI-Commit-Annotations.md) for an overview and starter examples of SmartGit's AI Annotation features.

-> [!NOTE]
-> AI integration in SmartGit is experimental in version 25.1 and may be subject to change in future updates.

 ## Supported Services

 SmartGit supports integration with the following AI services: